ISO/IEC 19794-Information technology — Biometric data interchange formats

 Signature/sign time series data is one type of biometric data that can be exchanged using BIDS.
 Signature/sign time series data consists of time stamp values that are associated with signatures.
 These time stamp values can be used to verify the authenticity of a signature.

 Biometric data interchange formats are important tools for managing biometric data.
-They enable users to exchange biometric data easily and interoperate with other entities that need to access this information.
+Also, They enable users to exchange biometric data easily and interoperate with other entities that need to access this information.

 ISO/IEC 19794-8:2011 Information technology — Biometric data interchange formats — Part 8: Finger pattern skeletal data